Antioxidant vitamins & minerals

 For these reasons, no additional suggested dietary targets are set for calcium and vitamin D.

-Several migration studies of population groups moving from rural areas with low salt intake to areas of high salt intake have reported subsequent increases in blood pressure in that group towards the level in the host population (He et al 1991, Poulter et al 1990).
-However such data are susceptible to confounding.
-The large International Study of Salt & Blood Pressure (Intersalt Co-operative Research Group, 1988) produced the first substantial set of data on 24-hour urinary sodium excretion and blood pressure from more than 10,000 adults in 52 groups from 32 countries.
+Historically, the large International Study of Salt & Blood Pressure (Intersalt Co-operative Research Group, 1988) produced the first substantial set of data on 24-hour urinary sodium excretion and blood pressure from more than 10,000 adults in 52 groups from 32 countries.
 Significant positive associations were found between sodium excretion and both systolic and diastolic blood pressures.
-However, when four centres that had very low salt intakes were removed from the analysis, the overall association was not statistically significant, although an association was found between salt intake and increase in blood pressure with age.
+When four centres that had very low salt intakes were removed from the analysis, the overall association was not statistically significant, although an association was found between salt intake and increase in blood pressure with age.
 This provided direction for further investigations.
 The data were later re-analysed (Elliot et al 1993, 1996), adjusting for regression dilution caused by measurement errors to find stronger associations, although some suggested the correction factors used may have been overestimated (Day 1997, Davey et al 1997).

-A number of intervention studies have also been undertaken.
-One of the best of these in terms of design, length of intervention and subject numbers is the Dietary Approaches to Stop Hypertension (DASH) trial (Appel et al 1997).
-The DASH trial assessed the effects of dietary patterns on blood pressure in a group of about 460 normotensive and hypertensive adults.
+Since then a number of controlled intervention studies were undertaken.
+The well designed DASH trial (Dietary Approaches to Stop Hypertension) (Appel et al 1997) not only addressed dietary sodium but also the place of the total diet in 460 normotensive and hypertensive adults.
 Subjects received a control diet low in fruit, vegetables and dairy products, with a fat content typical of the average US diet for three weeks and were then randomised to receive one of three diets for eight weeks: the control diet, a diet rich in fruit and vegetables or a combination diet (the DASH diet) rich in fruit, vegetables and low-fat dairy products, and low in saturated and total fat.
 The salt content of each diet was similar and body weight, physical activity and alcohol were held constant throughout.
 Compared to a typical US diet, the DASH trial showed that a diet rich in fruits, vegetables, and low-fat dairy products reduced mean blood pressure by 5.5/3.0 mm Hg for systolic blood pressure and diastolic blood pressure respectively.
 The diet rich in fruit and vegetables produced a reduction of 2.8 mm Hg in systolic blood pressure but not in diastolic blood pressure.
 In hypertensive individuals, the DASH diet reduced blood pressure by 11.4/5.5 mm Hg and in non-hypertensives, by 3.5/2.1 mm Hg.
 This study emphasized the significance of the total dietary pattern and the foods contained therein.

 Potassium can blunt the effect of sodium chloride on blood pressure, mitigating salt sensitivity and lowering urinary calcium excretion (Whelton et al 1997).
 Morris et al (1999) studied the effect of potassium on salt sensitivity and showed that sensitivity was blunted at 4.7 g/day in African American men and 2.7 g/day in white males.
 Given this interrelatedness, requirement for potassium depends to some extent on dietary sodium, however, the ideal sodium to potassium intake ratio is not yet clear.